 The following instructions are very important and MUST be followed or it may be necessary to cancel your surgery.

-- In most cases, you will be required to visit the center prior to your surgery scheduled date to have a pre-operative assessment completed by our nursing staff.
+- In most cases, you will be contacted by phone prior to your surgery scheduled date to have a pre-operative assessment completed by our nursing staff.
 This appointment will be scheduled by your surgeon’s office.
 At that time you will also discuss your insurance and financial obligations with our business office staff.

-- Please bring all the medications you are currently taking including any natural and/or herbal supplements in their original bottle to your pre-operative appointment.
+- Please inform the nurse of all the medications you are currently taking including any natural and/or herbal supplements in their original bottle to your pre-operative appointment.
 The nursing staff needs to have an accurate accounting of your medication history.

 - You will be instructed by the nursing staff as to which medications you should and should not take the morning of surgery.